 Ludiscreen’s spiraling lightshow marries MadMapper, TouchDesigner, and a fleet of Arduino steppers to create a stunning work that plays deftly with depth.

 TouchDesigner in the Palm of Your Hand!
+(With Arduino)

 A smaller but nonetheless incredible project, with Arduino, you can have an entire lightshow in the palm of your hand!